Take Action

 Attend our June 2026 virtual General Interest / Mass Meeting.
 We hold four General Interest Meetings per year.

 Book club is back soon!
-Starting in Spring 2026, we will be reading and discussing Are Prisons Obsolete? by Angela Y. Davis, a classic, concise, and highly readable abolitionist text.
+Starting in Summer 2026, we will be reading and discussing Are Prisons Obsolete? by Angela Y. Davis, a classic, concise, and highly readable abolitionist text.
 Free and open to the public.
 Most meetings will be virtual.

 More info and sign-up form coming soon!